hsgweon/pipits/README.md

     $ python setup.py install --prefix=$HOME/pipits

 This creates a "pipits" directory in your $HOME and we will be installing pipits and all of its dependencies into this directory.
-Of course if you know what you are doing, you can choose to install using other methods, otherwise do follow the instruction.
+Of course if you are familiar with Linux, you are free to choose other ways to install.

 1.2 Dependencies